Estimated reading time: 15 minutes

 Tips for remaining calm and professional

-If you notice that an employee is displaying disruptive behavior, there are a few things you can do to address the situation.
+If you see an employee displaying disruptive behavior, here are few things you can do to contain the situation.

 First, be respectful and avoid getting confrontational yourself.
 Instead, try to set clear expectations for behavior and communicate them clearly to the employee.